 You may bear some responsibility for the accident, which may reduce your eventual recovery.
 For example, if you were 50% at fault, your recovery may be reduced by 50%.

 Q: As a pedestrian, what duty is placed upon me to avoid accidents?

-A: Every pedestrian has the duty to obey traffic laws and to reasonably observe traffic conditions.
-Generally speaking, pedestrians should not begin or continue their forward course across a street if they are aware of the approach of a vehicle.
+Every pedestrian has the duty to obey traffic laws and to reasonably observe traffic conditions.
+Generally speaking, pedestrians shouldn't begin or continue their forward course across a street if they're aware of the approach of a vehicle.